scalawithcats/scala-with-cats/src/pages/monads/state.md

 ### Exercise: Post-Order Calculator

-The `State` monad allows us to implement simple evaluators for complex expressions, passing the values of mutable registers along in the state component.
+The `State` monad allows us to implement simple interpreters for complex expressions, passing the values of mutable registers along with the result.
-We model the atomic operations as instances of `State`, and combine them to evaluate whole sequences of inputs.
 We can see a simple example of this by implementing a calculator for post-order integer arithmetic expressions.